kesi03/zap-cdk-cli/README.md

-# zap-cdk-test
+# zap-cdk-client
-setup to be able to test the zap-cdk package
+Will eventually be used to create a zap-cdk project